 Digital innovation research

 We’re the driving force in digital innovation research.
 From artificial intelligence to the digital economy, our research is shaping the future and challenging the status quo.

-If you are inspired by these areas of research, please send an expression of interest to Professor David Sampson, Vice-Provost Research and Innovation, indicating your area of expertise and how you think you could fit into our current vision.
+If you are inspired by these areas of research, please send an expression of interest to Professor David Sampson, Pro Vice-Chancellor, Research and Innovation, indicating your area of expertise and how you think you could fit into our current vision.